dreamhigherct/dreamhigher/content/about/_index.md

 Recognizing these benefits, a small group of local climbers approached the Homestead Project for Street Children and proposed to introduce the youth under their care to climbing.

 [The Homestead Project for Street Children](http://homestead.org.za/) is a Cape Town based non-profit addressing to the plight of children living, working and begging on the streets of Cape Town.

-We now offer multiple indoor coaching sessions a week for vulnerable youth from the Homestead and other facilities at Cape Town's premier indoor bouldering gym [Bloc 11](http://www.bloc11.co.za), with input from some of South Africa's top climbing coaches.
-We also have regular outdoor days, bouldering and sport climbing around the Cape Peninsula under the supervision of experienced climbing guides.
+With the support of [Bloc 11](http://www.bloc11.co.za) and [Vertigo adventures](https://vertigoadventures.co.za) we were provided with a world class bouldering facility from which to run our programme and top quality gear to equip our climbers

 ## Our supporters

 Our work is made possible by support from

 <a href="http://www.bloc11.co.za">